-You might feel anxious, traumatized, stuck, or like you can’t stop.
-Unprocessed emotion that remains untreated can create “capsules” within us that can interfere with the most important areas of our lives.
-The ways in which unprocessed emotions can affect us vary by person, but often lead to the same result: a dissatisfaction with life and the feeling that something is “off”.
+You might feel particularly anxious, traumatized, stuck, or like you can’t stop.
+Unprocessed emotion, unless treated, can create “capsules” within us.
+These capsules can interfere with the most important areas of our lives.
+The ways in which unprocessed emotions can affect us vary by person, but often lead to the same result.
+For example, dissatisfaction with life and the feeling that something is “off”.
 By helping you “download” those obvious (or not) capsules of emotions, Brainspotting helps decrease depression, anxiety, and phobias.

-For some of us, these unprocessed emotions may get in the way of our ability to achieve certain goals.
-For others, it may be impacting self-esteem, the ability to heal from traumatic experiences, relationship quality, or achieving overall peace of mind.
+From time to time, these unprocessed emotions may get in the way of our ability to achieve certain goals.
+Additionally, It may be impacting self-esteem.
+It could inhibit the ability to heal from traumatic experiences, relationship quality, or achieving overall peace of mind.

-Brainspotting is a powerfully focused, yet gentle therapeutic tool based on the most current neuroscientific knowledge of how the mind-body system stores and processes memories, emotions, and trauma.
+Brainspotting is both a powerfully focused and gentle therapeutic tool based on the most current neuroscientific knowledge of how the mind-body system stores and processes memories, emotions, and trauma.

 Brainspotting is designed to help you: